CharbelJ/cloud-pub-sub/README.md

 #### Setup:

-1. Open a new instance of the terminal, navigate to the root directory of the project.
+1. Open a new instance of the terminal and navigate to the root directory of the project.
     ```
     $ cd cloud-pub-sub
     ```